Nosto/nosto-php-sdk/README.md

 * **NostoOAuthClient** class for authorizing the module to act on the Nosto account owners behalf using OAuth2 Authorization Code method
 * **NostoOAuthToken** class that represents a token granted using the OAuth client
 * **NostoOrderConfirmation** class for sending order confirmations through the API
+* **NostoProductReCrawl** class for sending product re-crawl requests to Nosto over the API

 ### Interfaces